rmsk2/Hello_Foenix256_Jr/README.md

 ## The same program in BASIC style

 The superbasic that comes with the Foenix F256 Jr. can assemble programs into memory from BASIC through the `assemble` command.
-When you type in and run the following BASIC program:
+When you type it in and run the following BASIC program:

 ```
 10 assemble $4000,0